 The Educating Non-Native English Speakers graduate program emphasizes a sociocultural approach to the needs of English language learners that will build your knowledge and skills in working with students, as well as your leadership skills in advocating for them in larger systems.
 Here's how you’ll be prepared to navigate and shape the educational policies that serve ELL students at school, district and state levels:

-First you'll go online to obtain an ELL endorsement through our Professional Learning Office, allowing you to take advantage of a much lower credit hour rate.
+First you'll go online to obtain an ELL endorsement through our Professional Learning Office.
 This year-long program of eight courses (taken for graduate credit) meets in virtual, synchronous sessions twice a week in the evenings, with additional asynchronous work required throughout the week.
 You'll get to know your fellow teachers and be able to use what you learn in the classroom in real time.

 The additional 24 hours of graduate credits will also be offered online.
 You can complete this on your own schedule.
 It can be completed in one year if you take two classes per quarter.
 You also have the option of taking these courses over a longer period of time.
 Graduate courses are offered in an asynchronous online format.